 For women, this alone should provide you with a huge insight into the male perspective on the gender issue.
 Most women are convinced that men aren’t interested in talking about the gender issue.
 Women think men are resisting.
 In fact, men are rather intimidated by the question.

-Challenge 1: Men feel they have to be careful
+Why men feel they have to be careful in the workplace

 Many men feel they always have to be a little on guard with women.
 They don’t know how women will react in situations in which men’s reactions are predictable.